 Our carefully curated collection of Thangka paintings originates from the very birthplace of this revered Tibetan art form, encompassing Tibet, Nepal, North India, and Bhutan.
-The creation of a single painting, depending on its size and quality of details it can take an artist up to three years to complete a single piece, using 24 Carat Gold, Sterling Silver and Himalayan minerals.
-Authentic Thangkas are painted on cotton, usually depicting a Buddhist deity, scene or mandala.
+The creation of a single painting, depending on its size and quality of details, can demand up to three years of meticulous craftsmanship, using precious materials like 24 Carat Gold, Sterling Silver, and Himalayan minerals.
+Authentic Thangkas are meticulously painted on cotton, portraying a Buddhist deity, sacred scene, or intricate mandala.

-Thangka is an ancient form of Tibetan art consisting of paintings or embroidery on a woven material, usually on cotton or silk.
-Preparation of the canvas is an essential part of the process and the quality of it can greatly influence the painting.
-A mixture of animal skin glue, distemper and water is applied to the canvas, dried in the sun and polished with glass.
-This process is continuously repeated and can take up to two weeks and is repeated several times.
+Thangka is an ancient form of Tibetan art consisting of paintings or embroidery on woven materials such as cotton or silk.
+The preparation of the canvas is a crucial part of the process, with the quality of the material significantly influencing the final painting.
+A mixture of animal skin glue, distemper, and water is applied to the canvas, which is then dried in the sun and polished with glass.
+This process can take up to two weeks and is repeated several times.

-Once the canvas is ready the artist takes precise measurements and makes a sketch using charcoal.
-The paint used to make a premium quality Thangka is derived from precious & semi-precious natural minerals, crystals and plant materials, such as pearl, coral, lapiz lazuli, cinnabar, sulfur, azurite, malachite etc. These natural substances are well known for their healing properties and power.
-The artist grinds the material to a fine powder and mixes it with hide glue and water to create the paint.
-This guarantees that the colours of the painting stay vivid and vibrant throughout the years.
-The final touch is made by applying 24 Carat Gold and Sterling Silver.
+Premium quality Tibetan Thangka paintings use paint derived from precious and semi-precious natural minerals, crystals, and plant materials, such as pearl, coral, lapis lazuli, cinnabar, sulfur, azurite, and malachite.
+These natural substances are renowned for their healing properties and intrinsic power.
+The artist grinds the materials into a fine powder, mixing it with hide glue and water to ensure long-lasting vivid and vibrant colors.
+The final touch involves the application of 24 Carat Gold and Sterling Silver.